11 December 2020

 This is a task many people forget to do.
 Yet making sure your Will remains up-to-date could be as important as preparing one from scratch.

-Ideally, you should review your Will every five years to ensure it still reflects your wishes.
+Ideally, you should review your Will at least every five years to ensure it still reflects your wishes.
 Or after a major life event to reflect your new circumstances.

 Amongst the excitement of welcoming a new child or grandchild, an important task is to make sure your Will is updated – as they won’t be automatically added to it.